The ultimate guide to Rust newtypes

 Improve type safety, clarify business logic and improve test coverage with Rust's newtype wrappers.

-An illustration of a new type of mecha-crab, wielding a large gun.
+Illustration of a new type of railgun-mounted mecha-crab

 Share better Rust!